 Hopefully, these 45 tips are going to make it a lot easier for you to figure out how to prepare for the AP English Language exam.
 These AP English Language tips and test-taking strategies should tell you what is most important and how you can get a better grade.
 Things like reading the questions first, making sure you understand the question and the passage before choosing an answer and using the right references are extremely important and make sure that you don’t lose points for a silly mistake.

-If you’re still looking for the best AP English Language review books, check out our comprehensive guide on that here.
+If you’re still looking for resources, check out our comprehensive guide on the best AP English Language review books here, or our AP English Literature here tips and test taking strategies here.